yoampies/jose/README.md

-# José Ampíes - Full Stack Portfolio
+# José Ampíes - Psycotherapy

 This is a modern portfolio web application for José Ampíes, a therapist specializing in Gestalt therapy, family constellations, and couples therapy.
 The site showcases services, articles, and contact information, providing a dynamic and engaging user experience.
 The mobile website is still being worked on.